ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ## 3.3. quantity.DV_SCALE

 DV_SCALE was introduced to the RM 1.1.0 (https://openehr.atlassian.net/browse/SPECRM-19), it is analogous to DV_ORDINAL with a Real value.
 So test cases for DV_SCALE and DV_ORDINAL are similar.

+NOTE: if this specification is implemented on a system that supports an RM < 1.1.0, then these tests shouldn't run against the system.

 ### 3.3.1.
 Test case DV_SCALE open constraint